SeverinAlexB/ln-verifymessagejs/README.md

 A simple library to derive Lightning Network node ids from signed messages.
 No need for running Lightning Network node.
 Everything is done in js.

+### Tested implementations:
+- lnd
+- c-lightning
+- eclair

+Basically, all implementations that follow the [lnd standard](https://twitter.com/rusty_twit/status/1182102005914800128) and output zbase or hex are supported.

 ## Install

 ```bash